 The MacPherson strut design will keep the vehicle steady and balanced at all times.
-The AWC or All-Wheel Control feature also makes it easier to drive in tight spaces because it administers torque between the wheels in as even a manner as possible.
+AWC, or all-wheel control, a feature also makes it easier to drive in tight spaces because it distributes torque between the wheels in as even a manner as possible.

 Engine and Fuel Economy